2022 VC Human Capital Survey

 The goal of the Survey is to have every active US VC firm participate, regardless of size, focus, geography, or current demographics.

-As in previous surveys, NVCA, Venture Forward, and Deloitte have identified the universe of active US VC firms to survey in 2022, with the help of PitchBook data.
-We are surveying US-based VC firms who meet any of these criteria:
+As in previous surveys, NVCA, Venture Forward, and Deloitte identified the universe of active US VC firms to survey in 2022, with the help of PitchBook data.
+We surveyed US-based VC firms who met any of these criteria: